Shortcuts & Direct Execution

 Invalid File Type

-Only files with CFML extensions (.cfs, .cfm, .cfc) can be executed via shortcuts.
+Only .cfs and .cfm files can be executed via shortcuts.
+Direct .cfc execution is intentionally blocked; use module entrypoints (lucli modules run <module>).
 Other file types are ignored and fall back to help.

 Flag Support